 To avoid wasting your efforts on commenting, make sure to look through the influencer’s past posts.
 Check out the comment sections and see if the influencer normally responds to comments from their readers.
 If they do, there’s a good chance they will also respond to yours.
 If not and if you still want to include them in the campaign, it might be better to do a cold outreach for that particular influencer.

 You can also keep a lookout for when relevant influencers ask open-ended questions.
-Some influencers tend to try and engage with their followers and they do so by asking them questions.
+Some influencers tend to engage with their followers by asking them questions.
 So if you see such an opportunity and it’s relevant to you, try to participate.

 #2: Only Approach Influencers with Relevant Opportunities

-Relevance is a crucial factor that can determine the strength of your relationship with influencers.
+Relevance is a crucial factor that can determine the strength of your influencer relationships.
 It’s beneficial for your brand because you need to reach a relevant and receptive audience.
 It’s beneficial for influencers because they get to provide relevant content to their audience consistently.